56th Annual Meeting of the Societas Linguistica Europaea

 SLE meetings provide a forum for high-quality linguistic research from all (sub)domains of linguistics.
 The upcoming edition of the SLE meeting will also host a round table of experts to discuss topics of special linguistic interest.

-The deadline for all abstracts is 15 January 2022.
-Notification of acceptance/rejection will be given by 31 March 2022.
+The deadline for workshop proposals is 20 November 2022 and the deadline for all abstracts is 15 January 2023.
+Notification of acceptance/rejection will be given by 31 March 2023.

 Call for Papers